ritesh/ritesh.github.io/content/posts/2016-11-19-hello-hugo.markdown

 ### Why, Hugo?
 Hugo's written in Go, which means that all you need to get started is a binary of Hugo somewhere in your `$PATH`.
 That's it.
 Everything it needs is baked into this statically compiled binary.
 Go code is easy to follow and the template code used by Hugo is Go's `html/template` which is available as part of the standard library.
 Besides, all the cool kids today use go for both personal and professional projects and I didn't want to miss out.

 Hugo shares much of the same common philosophy as Jekyll and possibly the hundreds of [static site generators](https://www.staticgen.com/) available today.
 You write your blog posts in markdown and they are rendered to HTML.
-They layout of your content and the look of your blog is decided by [community created themes](http://themes.gohugo.io/) that you can either customise or use out of the box.
+The layout of your content and the look of your blog is decided by [community created themes](http://themes.gohugo.io/) that you can either customise or use out of the box.
 If you're used to WordPress or similar content management platforms, creating a site like this may seem primitive.
 Hugo doesn't give you an editor or a point and click interface to add upload and add images, for example.
 But it's not just for people who are suckers for punishment, it's a great way to maintain your blog entirely from the command line (web based editing is on the roadmap - but I wouldn't hold my breath).
 If you're the type of person who avoids Finder and uses `mv` & `cp` instead, Hugo is probably for you.

 This is not meant to be a Hugo tutorial; if you want to learn how to start out with a Hugo blog or website, try the [official documentation](https://gohugo.io/overview/introduction/).